Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 Imaging

-MRI of the brain can show patterns suggestive of mitochondrial disease, such as changes in the basal ganglia or stroke-like lesions that do not follow a typical blood vessel territory.
-Cardiac imaging and echocardiography may be used if heart involvement is suspected.
+Children with neurological involvement may benefit from a brain MRI, which can show patterns suggestive of mitochondrial disease, such as changes in the basal ganglia or stroke-like lesions that do not follow a typical blood vessel territory.
+Cardiac imaging and echocardiography may be used if heart involvement is suspected or as part of an ongoing health surveillance for mitochondrial conditions where heart involvement can be anticipated.

 Functional studies